debbie-herridge/bee-inkspired/README.md

 ## User Experience (UX)

-The user target market is adults who are interested in a new tattoo either for a flash design or they want to contact an artist to discuss a design they have in mind.
+The user target market is adults who are interested in a new tattoo, either for a flash design or they want to contact an artist to discuss a design they have in mind.

 ### User Stories

-GitHub issues custom template feature is used to display the User Stories that was used for building this site.
+GitHub issues custom template feature is used for User Stories, it is crucial to the creation and development of this project.

-Only One user story was scoped and labelled 'Won't Have'.
-It was for customers to pay a deposit before their booking is secure, this is not currently a feature on the site.
+One user story was scoped for customers to pay a deposit before their booking is secure, this was labelled as 'Won't Have' and is not currently a feature on the site.

 #### Goals for the user

-- Learn about the artist and view previous work
+- Learn about the artist and view their previous work
 - Easy to locate the studio
-- Simple link to artists' social media
+- Link to the artist social media
-- Register and log in with authentication
+- Register and log in with simple authentication process
-- View a personalised dashboard to see user details and upcoming bookings
+- View a personalised dashboard to see personal details and upcoming bookings
-- Send an enquiry with a reference image
+- Send an enquiry with a reference image to the artist

 #### Goals for the Artist

-- Separate dashboard to show upcoming bookings and enquiries
+- Dashboard to show only upcoming bookings
+- Have a section to show outstanding enquires
+- Delete enquiries to keep dashboard organised and current
+- Have customer reviews show up on home page to help promote business

 ### Design

 The theme is consistant through the site, mainly tailored around being dark and Gothic much like her studio.
 The yellow font (#cfb442) was chosen using a colour picker on her logo to ensure the website represents her brand exactly.
 The font was chosen to compliment her logo rather than match it, as the font needed to be bolder to stand out against the dark background.
-The chosen font is Bricolage Grotesque imported via Google Fonts with a back up of Sans Sarif.
+The chosen font is Bricolage Grotesque imported via Google Fonts with a backup of Sans Sarif.

 #### Wireframes

 ![Wireframe screenshot](static/assets/images/wireframes.jpeg)

-The website has stuck to its origninal wireframe design, but more pages had to be added than what was in the scope.
-The addition pages were form pages such as the enquiry form and customer review page which follow the login page wireframe.
+The website has stuck to its original wireframe design, but more pages had to be added than what was in the scope.
+The additional pages were form pages such as the enquiry form and customer review page which follow the login page wireframe to help with consistent styling.

 ## Features

-As a B2C site the final aim is to impress customers to book a tattoo or make an enquiry.
+As a B2C site, the final aim is to impress customers to book a tattoo or make an enquiry.
 The site needs to be easy to navigate and comprehensive in the information given on Olivia, her skills and the studio.
-The booking system needs to be straight forward and simple.

-Current features fufill all the user goals for the website as well as an additional feature allowing customers to leave a review for a previous booking on their dash that will then be automatically displayed on the homepage.
+Current features fulfil all the user goals for the website as well as an additional feature allowing customers to leave a review for a previous booking on their dash that will then be automatically displayed on the homepage.

 ### Future features